BhishmDaslaniya/Leetcode-May-Challenge/README.md

 ## Contribution Guideline :
 - You Can also contribute in this repository.
-- Just send pull request if your solution is better than me in terms of time complexity then your pull request is accepted.
+- Just Create pull request if your solution is better than me in terms of time complexity then your pull request is accepted.
 - Feel free to contribute.

 <a href="https://github.com/BhishmDaslaniya">Fork Me On GitHub</a>